 What about other fantasy things?

-I let go of quilting supplies, scrapbooking supplies, stationery, cookbooks, yarn, and baking supplies.
+I let go of quilting, scrapbooking supplies, stationery, cookbooks, yarn, and baking supplies.

 All things that I have been drawn to at one time or another.
 But simplifying them made me much more intentional about the things I actually do.